SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Christine-Su.md

 ### Interests

+Late night drives while blasting music, sleep, learning to mix drinks, learning to cook

+### What to Expect From Me

 Help out wherever I can and just be a listener if they wanna rant.
 Nothing too specific, just be there for them as buddies 🤝

-### What to Expect From Me

-A mix of energetic/outgoing and couch potato.
-I don't really know how to describe myself so you'll find out when you meet me, lol

 ### How I Envision My Relationship With My Mentee(s)